 We’re already preparing for back-to-school by taking a close look at our COVID-19 safety measures, many of which will likely stay in place.
 With less than 3% of our staff and students presenting with COVID-19 at a 287 building last school year, we know that our layers of protection were extremely effective in keeping everyone as safe as possible.

-Students will attend school five days a week, in person.
+In-person Learning (no distance learning option): Students will attend school five days a week, in person.
 We will discontinue distance learning during the 2021-2022 school year as it is no longer an option per the direction of the Minnesota Department of Education.
 Our school leaders and staff are here to support students who were previously in distance learning transition to in-person learning.
 We know some families of students who receive Special Education Services may wish to schedule an IEP meeting to plan for a smooth transition.
-Please contact your school’s principal if you have questions, concerns, or would like to schedule a meeting to plan for your student’s transition to in person learning.
+Please contact your school’s principal if you have questions, concerns, or would like to schedule a meeting to plan for your student’s transition to in-person learning.

 Unpredictability may continue to be a hallmark of the 2021-22 school year.
 As guided by the State, we will continue to review local community and school transmission data instead of county data and close only a program or a school when necessary instead of the whole District.

 Important Information For Families